Divyanshus92/Go-India-Stocks-Assignment/README.md

 ## Built With

-- Nextjs- JavaScript library built on top of Reactjs for building user interfaces
+- Nextjs- built on top of Reactjs framework and javascript for building user interfaces
 - Tailwind CSS - Utility-first CSS framework
 - Other dependencies listed in package.json